ONNE On Onne With Veterinarian Dr Zoe Glyphis, Saving The Survivors

 Your work is so intense and must be highly emotional at times.
 What do you do when you aren’t working and how do you switch off?

-Spending time with friends, family and my own animals takes the edge off.
+Spending time with friends, family and my own animals take the edge off.
 I have an absolute passion for nature and the bush, and try to spend as much time outdoors as possible!

 What do you feel needs to be done to help tackle the poaching crisis?